CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

 ```

 ### Update one of more specific valueset(S) from the Value Set Authority Center(VSAC)
-To update only specific valuesets in the table include the -d parameter and provide a comma sperated list of OIDs.
+To update only specific valuesets in the table include the -d parameter and provide a comma separated list of OIDs.
 This will add new values from only the specified valuesets.

 Example:
 ```